-Hopefully, by the time Easter arrives on April 4, we’ll have left winter weather far behind us!
+Hopefully, by the time Easter arrives on April 9, we’ll have left wintery weather behind us!

 Springtime in Canada

-Good news!
-Warmer-than-normal spring temperatures in the North could mean an early start to the gardening season, while cooler-than-normal temperatures in the South could give gardeners a chance to get things growing before summer’s heat kicks in!
+A warmer-than-normal spring temperatures for most of the country is good news for gardeners.
 No matter where you are, be sure to consult our Planting Calendar for suggested seed-starting and planting dates in your area—and keep an eye out for frost!

 See More Forecasts from The Old Farmer’s Almanac

 So, are you feeling ready for spring?
 We sure are.
-For more weather forecasts and folklore, pick up a copy of the 2021 Old Farmer’s Almanac!
+For 12 months of weather forecasts, pick up a copy of the The 2023 Old Farmer’s Almanac!